Biden, Harris hail lower Medicare drug prices and each other – DW – 08/15/2024

 She stressed this in Largo on Thursday, as Democrats seek to portray themselves as the party trying to keep people's medical bills down.

-Republicans alleged that the changes amounted more to "price-fixing," arruing it could ultimately drive prices higher, and supporting industry lobbyists' warnings about it discouraging research and innovation on new medications.
+Republicans alleged that the changes amounted more to "price-fixing," arguing it could ultimately drive prices higher, and supporting industry lobbyists' warnings about it discouraging research and innovation on new medications.

 What medication has the change impacted, and how much?